keval6b/cv/index.md

 - Implemented a custom A* pathfinding algorithm and recursive maze generation algorithm.
 - Used the long-standing LibGDX platform as a framework while also contributing to it.
 - Released a full game on [itch.io](https://keval.kapdee.uk).
-- Has also been open-sourced (code can be found on my gitlab linked above)
+- Has also been open-sourced (found on the GitLab instance linked above).

 ### Hack Notts 2019
 _Nov 2019_

 - Used NodeJS and GitLab CI to fetch data and send messages over the Discord platform.
 - Created a discord bot that fetches module scores to save time and reduce suspense.
-- Worked in a duo with a working prototype by the end of the allotted time.
+- Worked in a duo, producing a fully functional prototype by the end of the allotted time.

 ### GMTK Game Jam
 _Aug 2019_

-- Worked in a team environment under heavy time constrains.
+- Worked in a team environment under heavy time constraints.
 - Adopted smart time management.
-- Despite setbacks, led the team to produce a top 25% submission.
+- Despite setbacks, including the loss of a key team member, led the team to produce a top 25% submission.

 ## Technical Skills